-Each of our executive officers and directors and persons who own more than 10% of our outstanding shares of common stock is required under Section 16(a) of the Securities Exchange Act to file with the SEC initial reports of ownership and reports of changes in ownership of our common stock and to furnish us with copies of those reports.
-To our knowledge, based solely on our review of copies of reports we have received and written representations from certain reporting persons, we believe that there was one delinquent filer.
-Dr. Simpson was deemed a director of the Company on July 29, 2021, and the Form 3 was not filed until August 11, 2021.
-Other than the aforementioned delinquent Section 16(a) report, we believe our directors and executive officers and greater than 10% shareholders for the year ended December 31, 2021 complied with all applicable Section 16(a) filing requirements.
+Each of our executive officers and directors and persons who own more than 10% of our outstanding shares of common stock is required under Section 16(a) of the Exchange Act to file with the SEC initial reports of ownership and reports of changes in ownership of our common stock and to furnish us with copies of those reports.
+To our knowledge, based solely on our review of copies of reports we have received and written representations from certain reporting persons, we do not believe that there were any delinquent filers.
+We believe our directors and executive officers and greater than 10% shareholders for the year ended December 31, 2022 complied with all applicable Section 16(a) filing requirements.